puresight/puresight.github.io/tech/_posts/2016-05-05-meetup-calendar.md

 Sync your phone, then test it.
 Works for me today!
 I hope it helps you, too.
-So you'll attend the meetups you signed up for, leaving in time for them and arriving early.
+So you'll attend the meetups you signed up for, leaving in time for them to arrive early.